ARMmbed/yotta/readme.md

 Congratulations for reading to the end of the readme, unless you skipped straight here, in which case, naughty you.
 In either case, here's some helpful tips:

  * `yt` is a shorthand for the `yotta` command, and it's much quicker to type!
  * yotta is strongly influenced by [npm](http://npmjs.org), the awesome node.js software packaging system.
-Much of the syntax for package description and commands is very similar.
+Much of the syntax for module description and commands is very similar.